VikingCrusader/TU-Berlin-Summer-School/README.md

 # TU-Berlin-Summer-School
 During 21st July to 15th August, in Berlin Germany

+Grade: 1.0 (according to the German Grading System)

 Did 3 comprehensive projects in Java.

 The source codes are uploded here.